okichris90/Cavros-and-Okitondo-MADA-Project/data/raw_data/readme.md

-This folder contains a raw dataset with the below variables:
+This folder contains a raw dataset from NHIS with the below variables:

 YEAR - survey year
 SERIAL - sequential serial number, household record